adrianB1996/sparql_wikidata/problem.md

 # Solution help

 - I found a website wikidata query service which allows me to test out queries quickly and get live feedback on what they are retrieving.
-    - Tom Cruise seems to lack date of birth from inital looking.
     - Found it using
     ```
     SELECT ?date_of_birth WHERE {